 - Threats of damage to property or to other persons;

 - Interference with normal university operations or activities of its students, faculty or staff;

 - Damage to property of the university, students, faculty or staff;

 - Behavior indicating that the student is not in contact with reality or not aware of

 the consequences of his/her actions.

 In cases which warrant immediate action, the dean of students or a designee may initiate an emergency removal from the university.
-The dean of students will make every effort to consult with the Section 504 Coordinator before taking emergency action.
+The dean of students will make every effort to consult with the counselor for disability services before taking emergency action.
 The dean of students or a designee will notify the student of the decision as soon as reasonably possible.

-If a student wishes to appeal a decision of the dean of students, the appeal must be made in writing to the university's Section 504 Coordinator within five (5) university working days of the receipt of the decision.
-(All decisions sent to the student via US Mail will be considered received in three (3) working days.)
-The Section 504 Coordinator will consult with persons knowledgeable about the situation and present findings to the president.
+If a student wishes to appeal a decision of the dean of students, the appeal must be made in writing to the university's counselor for disability services within five (5) university working days of the receipt of the decision.
+(All decisions sent to the student via U.S. Mail will be considered received in three (3) working days.)
+The counselor for disability services will consult with persons knowledgeable about the situation and present findings to the president.
 The decision of the president is the university's final decision.